Video Game: Super Star Wars

 - Stuff Blowing Up: Every boss dies with a lot of explosions, even living ones, such as the Sarlacc at the first level.
-Naturally, the Death Star in the first and third game have a grand explosion.
+Naturally, the Death Stars in the first and third game go out in grand explosions.

 - Super Title 64 Advance

 - Unnecessary Combat Roll: You can perform this with Han.